Birsa Commando Force

 In addition to its clashes with the government and its involvement in criminal activities, the Birsa Commando Force was also criticized for its treatment of women.
 The group was known for forcing women to marry its members and for other forms of sexual violence.
 This led to widespread condemnation of the group, and contributed to its decline in popularity and influence.

 Despite its reputation for violence and criminal activity, the Birsa Commando Force continued to have a significant presence in the Chota Nagpur region for several years.
 However, in the late 2000s, the group began to decline in strength and influence, and many of its members either surrendered or were arrested.
 Today, the Birsa Commando Force is largely inactive, and its impact on the political landscape of Jharkhand has significantly diminished.
 Despite its decline in strength and influence, the legacy of the Birsa Commando Force remains significant in the Chota Nagpur region and beyond.
 The group's violent and criminal activities have had a lasting impact on the region, and the issues that led to its formation, including poverty, inequality, and a lack of development, continue to be pressing concerns.

 The Birsa Commando Force has also been the subject of significant media attention and academic research, with many analysts and observers examining the group's origins, activities, and impact.
 Some have argued that the Birsa Commando Force was a response to longstanding grievances and injustices faced by tribal communities in Jharkhand, while others have criticized the group's tactics and methods.
 Regardless of one's perspective, it is clear that the Birsa Commando Force played a significant role in the history and politics of Jharkhand, and its legacy continues to be felt in the region today.

+In 2022, the Birsa Commando Force was part of a group of insurgent outlets that agreed to sign a pact to lay down arms with the government.